Bates v. Pakseresht

 Jonathan Scruggs serves as senior counsel and vice president of litigation strategy and the Center for Conscience Initiatives with Alliance Defending Freedom.
 In this role, he identifies new litigation opportunities and develops new strategies for protecting free speech and religious liberty in collaboration with the chief legal counsel and litigation team directors.
 As the leader for the Center for Conscience Initiatives, Scruggs oversees the litigation team defending the rights of professionals and business owners to live out their faith as well as the litigation efforts to protect equal opportunities for women in athletics.
 Since joining ADF in 2006, Scruggs has worked on and prevailed in a variety of cases that protect the right of people to freely express their faith in their business, at school, and in the public square.
 He earned his J.D. at Harvard Law School and is admitted to practice in the states of Arizona and Tennessee.
 Scruggs is also admitted to the U.S. Supreme Court and multiple federal district and appellate courts.

-Johannes Widmalm-Delphonse serves as legal counsel with Alliance Defending Freedom, where he is a member of the Center for Conscience Initiatives.
+Johannes Widmalm-Delphonse serves as senior counsel with Alliance Defending Freedom, where he is a member of the Center for Conscience Initiatives.
 Just prior to joining ADF, Widmalm-Delphonse clerked for the Honorable Sara Ellis of the U.S. District Court for the Northern District of Illinois.
 Before that, Widmalm-Delphonse served as staff attorney with the Hennepin County Public Defender’s Office in Minneapolis, Minnesota, where he represented clients charged with serious felonies.
 Widmalm-Delphonse earned his J.D. from Harvard Law School in 2014.
 He obtained his B.A., with distinction, in political science, from the University of Michigan in Ann Arbor.
 Widmalm-Delphonse is a member of state bars of Minnesota, Illinois, and Virginia.